OOSC will follow government advice regarding protective measures for out of school and holiday clubs published on the

 There is further information for parents here

 As the risk of transmission is considerably lower outdoors, when possible staff will consider whether they are able to run as much of the session as possible safely outside.
 However, where this may not be possible, staff will refer to the guidance for schools (updated 17.9.20) for more advice on practical steps that can be taken to implement the current protective measures.

 Key OOSC operational procedures:

-- Minimal adults will enter the provision and parents and carers will remain off-site with face coverings worn on drop-off and collection.
+- Minimal adults will enter the provision and parents and carers will remain off-site with face coverings worn on drop-off and collection.as appropriate

 - Staff will continue to record the registration of children attending the setting on arrival and departure.